Choosing the best WordPress hosting is by far the most important aspect of building a website.

 With these factors in mind, let’s take a look at the top 10 WordPress hosting providers with their Pros and Cons.

 Top 10 Best WordPress Hosting Companies (with Pros and Cons)

 We put each of these companies through multiple tests (speed, uptime, features, support, and pricing).
 You can read through each to see which WordPress host best suits your needs.
-At the bottom of the article, we also have an explaination of our detailed WordPress hosting review process along with a quick comparison table for you to see everything at glance.
+At the bottom of the article, we also have an explanation of our detailed WordPress hosting review process along with a quick comparison table for you to see everything at glance.

 Having that said, let’s get straight to the top WordPress hosting companies starting with #1 in our list.